-There are mainly three forms of altitude sickness, or it covers three major syndromes.
+There are mainly three forms of altitude sickness, or it covers three chief syndromes.

 Acute mountain sickness (AMS)

 This is the most prevalent kind of altitude sickness, and it is the mildest.
 It often affects climbers, skiers, and travelers over 2500 m.
 The symptoms develop within hours after climbing or rising to higher elevations and vary in severity according to the severity of the sickness and the symptoms developed.
 Dizziness, headaches, muscular pains, irrational behavior, rapid heartbeat, and lack of appetite are all signs of AMS.
 In the worst-case situation, it may progress to HAPE in certain individuals.

 High-altitude pulmonary edema (HAPE)

 High Altitude Pulmonary Edema (HAPE) is a fatal form of high-altitude illness.
 HAPE is a kind of pulmonary edema that develops as hypoxia rather than a cardiac problem.
 When moving at high altitudes, one may experience increased breathlessness, which progresses to dyspnea at rest, a dry cough, chest tightness or congestion, a rapid heartbeat, general weakness, and blue or purple skin tissue color.
 Dyspnea, breathing problems, and even death are possible side effects.

 High Altitude Cerebral Edema (HACE) is a severe and potentially lethal form of high altitude disease characterized by ataxia, tiredness, and a disturbing psychological condition.
 HACE is the intense form or end-stage of acute mountain sickness (AMS).
 Although HACE is the least prevalent kind of altitude sickness, if not diagnosed and treated, it may quickly progress to a coma and death because of brain rupture within 24 hours.